 Local Versus Remote Exceptions

-Most error conditions are detected on the client side.
+Most error conditions are detected on the client side and raised locally in the client.
 For example, if an attempt to contact a server fails, the client-side run time raises a

-ConnectTimeoutException.
-However, there are three specific error conditions (shown as shaded in the Ice run-time exception hierarchy diagram) that are detected by the server and transmitted to the client-side run time via the Ice protocol:
+However, there are a few specific error conditions (shown as shaded in the Ice run-time exception hierarchy diagram) that are detected by the server and transmitted to the client via the Ice protocol:

 This exception indicates that a request was delivered to the server but the server could not locate a servant with the identity that is embedded in the proxy.
 In other words, the server could not find an object to dispatch the request to.